-In 2019, the Grand Valley State University Kirkhof College of Nursing (KCON) received a $2.8 million grant through the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
-Through Advanced Nursing Education Workforce (ANEW) funding support, GVSU is educating, training, and will graduate 20 Doctor of Nursing Practice students who come from rural and underserved areas and are committed to providing health care in their communities.
-In order to better prepare students for Nurse Practitioner careers in their communities, KCON has developed partnerships with McLaren Health Care (MHC) and Mercy Health Muskegon (MHM).
-Both health care systems worked with KCON to recruit nurses for the program.
+In 2019, Grand Valley State University's (GVSU) Kirkhof College of Nursing (KCON) received a $2.8 million grant through the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services.
+This grant facilitated a partnership between KCON, McLaren Health Care (MHC), and Trinity Health Muskegon (THM) to recruit and train nurses enrolled in KCON's Adult/Older Adult and Child/Adolescent Primary Care Nurse Practitioner program tracks.
+With the support of the Advanced Nursing Education Workforce (ANEW) funding, GVSU successfully educated, trained, and graduated 17 Doctor of Nursing Practice students from rural and underserved areas, all committed to providing health care in their communities.

 This spring, the Kirkhof College of Nursing graduated its first cohort in the graduate Interprofessional Health Informatics Certificate program.

 May 25, 2021

 Grand Valley's Doctor of Nursing Practice program has been ranked as one of the best in the nation by U.S. News & World Report.